dotnet/orleans/Runtime-Implementation-Details/Cluster-Management.md

 ### The Protocol:

-1. Upon startup every silo writes itself into a well-known table (passed via config) in [Azure Table Storage] (http://azure.microsoft.com/en-us/documentation/articles/storage-dotnet-how-to-use-tables/).
+1. Upon startup every silo writes itself into a well-known table (passed via config) in [Azure Table Storage](http://azure.microsoft.com/en-us/documentation/articles/storage-dotnet-how-to-use-tables/).
 We use the Azure deployment id as partition key and the silo identity (ip:port:epoch) as row key (epoch is just time in ticks when this silo started).
 Thus ip:port:epoch is guaranteed to be unique in a given Orleans deployment.

 2. Silos monitor each other directly, via application pings (“are you alive" heartbeats).
 Pings are sent as direct messages from silo to silo, over the same TCP sockets that silos communicate.
 That way, pings fully correlate with actual networking problems and server health.
 Every silo pings X other silos.
-A silo picks whom to ping by calculating consistent hashes on other silos' identity, forming a virtual ring of all identities and picking X successor silos on the ring (this is a well-known distributed technique called [consistent hashing] (http://en.wikipedia.org/wiki/Consistent_hashing) and is widely used in many distributed hash tables, like [Chord DHT] (http://en.wikipedia.org/wiki/Chord_(peer-to-peer)) ).
+A silo picks whom to ping by calculating consistent hashes on other silos' identity, forming a virtual ring of all identities and picking X successor silos on the ring (this is a well-known distributed technique called [consistent hashing](http://en.wikipedia.org/wiki/Consistent_hashing) and is widely used in many distributed hash tables, like [Chord DHT](http://en.wikipedia.org/wiki/Chord_(peer-to-peer)) ).

 3. If a silo S does not get Y ping replies from a monitored servers P, it suspects it by writing its timestamped suspicion into P’s row in the Azure table.